Jordyn Woods Looks Exactly Like Kylie Jenner In Blonde Instagram Update

 “On the way out, he did kiss me.
 No passion.
 It was like a kiss on the lips.”

-The Daily Mail‘s report also covered Jordyn’s Red Table Talk interview, where an admission to “kissing” Thompson unleashed what seems to be the biggest story of 2019.
+The Daily Mail’s report also covered Jordyn’s Red Table Talk interview where an admission to “kissing” Thompson unleashed what seems to be the biggest story of 2019.
 Given that Woods and Jenner’s friendship appears to be on the rocks, one wonders why Woods appears to be opting for Kylie’s signature Instagram look.

 The similarity isn’t a question, it’s a fact.
 With the same, minimalist style, Kylie’s bathrobe Instagram updates might be the original deal, but the world’s youngest billionaire now appears to have a carbon copy.
-Interestingly, while many of the comments on Woods’ March 27 update slam her – one called Woods “plastic,” the response appears overwhelmingly positive.
+Interestingly, while many of the comments on Woods’ March 27 update slam her – one called Woods “plastic” – the response appears overwhelmingly positive.

-“laughing at all the people that thought jordyn would be nothing without kylie, look at her she’s thriving”
+“Laughing at all the people that thought jordyn would be nothing without kylie, look at her she’s thriving.”

 Woods is, indeed, thriving.
-On March 18, the Inquistr reported Jordyn being “flooded” with business opportunities following the cheating scandal.
+On March 18, The Inquisitr reported Jordyn being “flooded” with business opportunities following the cheating scandal.
 This girl’s Instagram following is climbing by the day.
 It currently sits at 9.6 million.

-Although Jenner has made no official statement regarding her feelings towards Woods, she has not deleted her “best friend” from her Instagram.
-Photos showing Woods and Jenner’s daughter, Stormi on a pre-scandal vacation are still live – as are endless other photos of the two girls.
+Although Jenner has made no official statement regarding her feelings toward Woods, she has not deleted her “best friend” from her Instagram.
+Photos showing Woods and Jenner’s daughter, Stormi, on a pre-scandal vacation are still live – as are endless other photos of the two girls.
 There’s no denying, though.
 Woods’ latest update comes with an uncanny resemblance.